 ORG 1211 Organizational Theory and HRM

 Competitive advantage that is difficult for others to copy is the source for better business outcome.
-This course discusses basic principals for creating effective organizations.
+This course discusses basic principles for creating effective organizations.
 It combines organizational theory and Human Resource Management (HRM), acknowledging the fact that competitive advantage is a combination of organizing the business and arranging for best possible performance.

 Accordingly, the course will provide the students with an introduction to and understanding of basic theoretical and empirical contributions of research related to Human Resource Management (HRM) at the individual, group, and organizational level of analysis.
 After having completed the course, the students should be able to apply obtained knowledge in work settings.